AstroTechies/astroneermodding/docs/guides/faq.rst

 In late 2024, Konsti shut down the astroneermods.space website and left the Astroneer Modding community, which caused astro_modloader (Rust) to become unmaintained.
 Shortly thereafter, atenfyr returned to the Astroneer Modding community, began to maintain astro_modloader (Rust), and also created his own updated fork of the original AstroTechies AstroModLoader, which is now AstroModLoader Classic.

-Both mod loaders are compatible with most Astroneer mods, but there are some minor variations that exist between each mod manager's implementation of the mod integrator, discussed further in the :ref:`compatibility` section of the :ref:`metadatav2` page.
+Both mod loaders are currently actively maintained and are compatible with most Astroneer mods, but there are some minor variations that exist between each mod manager's implementation of the mod integrator, discussed further in the :ref:`compatibility` section of the :ref:`metadatav2` page.
 Most notably, astro_modloader (Rust) does not currently support UE4SS mods.

 How can I implement Astroneer support for my custom mod manager?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^